bordercore/bordercoreai/README.md

 ## Audio Transcription

 Upload audio files to convert them to text, then ask questions based on the generated transcription.
+Also supports pasting in Youtube URLs.

 ## Multimodality